17 Fundamental Mock Trial Objections and How to Make Them

 Your mock trial case packet should include Rules of Evidence.
 Most of these rules are likely based on the same ones that apply in courts in your state.

-The questions you ask witnesses must also follow the Rules of Evidence.
+The questions your team lawyers ask the witnesses must also follow the Rules of Evidence.
 If they don’t, and if opposing counsel objects, the witness doesn’t have to answer the question.